ImageMagick/Usage-Markdown/montage/index.md

 > As such, a setting such as the first "`9x1`" image would have been truncated to produce a "`7x1`" tile image.
 >
 > Because of this, past users of "`montage`" often used large numbers such as "`999x1`" to generate a single row of images.
-> Now such a argument will produce a very long image, and could take a long time for IM to complete.
+> Now such an argument will produce a very long image, and could take a long time for IM to complete.
 > As such...

 **Avoid the use of very large tile numbers in IM "`montage`"!**